Principles of endogenous and therapeutic mRNA turnover in vivo

 Introduction

 During the COVID-19 pandemic, we witnessed the application of mRNA vaccines for SARS-CoV-2, paving the way for the widespread use of therapeutic mRNAs in medicine.
-However, the lack of knowledge regarding mRNA metabolism in vivo limits the optimization and refinement of such therapies.
+However, lack of knowledge regarding mRNA metabolism in vivo limits the optimization and refinement of such therapies.
 Our preliminary data, acquired via Direct RNA Sequencing (DRS), shows that variability of poly(A) tail length and, therefore, stability of endogenous and therapeutic mRNAs in different tissues and cell types is much larger than previously thought.

 Project Overview